City of Plymouth, MN

 The following are ways to protect against lead in drinking water.

-Let the water run for 30-60 seconds before using it for drinking or cooking if the water has not been turned on in more than six hours.
+Let the water run before drinking tap water – flush pipes for several minutes by running the tap.
 Those with lead service lines should let the water run longer.
-A service line is an underground pipe that brings water from the main water pipe under the street to a home.
+A service line is the underground pipe that brings water from the main water pipe under the street to a home.

 - The only way to know if lead has been reduced by letting it run is to check with a test.
 If letting the water run does not reduce lead, consider other options to reduce exposure.